Lilly Bridge

-Lilly Bridge is a historic stone arch bridge located at Lilly in Cambria County, Pennsylvania.
+Lilly Bridge is a historic stone arch bridge located at Lilly in Cambria County, Pennsylvania, United States.
 It was built by the Allegheny Portage Railroad in 1832, and is an 18 ft bridge, with an elliptical shape and curved wingalls.
 It is built of roughly squared ashlar and crosses Burgoon Run.

 It was listed on the National Register of Historic Places in 1988.